Haroenv/dzello-dot-com/site/content/blog/2016-05-01-change-og-image-tag-wordpress-dot-com-free-plan.md

 your changes and then check the results with the [Facebook debug tool](https://developers.facebook.com/tools/debug/).

 This worked for me after trying many other strategies including changing image sizes, captions, order, CSS, etc. and I hope it will work for you.
-Let me know in the comments.